tylermercer/personal-website/src/content/pages/about.md

 I hope that [my writings about my faith](/posts/faith/) can capture the sense of wonder that I feel about those ideas and how I see them in the world.
 I also hope that what I write can be accessible to anyone, regardless of what they believe.
-God's light can be found in all of us.
+God’s light can be found in all of us.

 ## Under the Hood

-See [the site's colophon](/colophon/) for more about how it is built and deployed.
+See [the site’s colophon](/colophon/) for more about how it is built and deployed.

 ## Contact Me

-If you'd like to get in touch, you can [contact me here](/contact/).
+If you’d like to get in touch, you can [contact me here](/contact/).

 [^lucid]: The opinions and views expressed on this site are my own and don’t necessarily reflect those of Lucid.